Avoid SEO mistakes with these 5 steps

 4. Forgetting analytics or misusing metrics.

 Data is an incredible tool to not only measure the impact of our marketing efforts, but also help inform those efforts.
+One glance at www.newdata.ai must show you of how crucial data has become for businesses.
 So, neglecting our analytics reports outright or not using the right metrics can have a costly impact.
+There are so many ways on the internet through which you can us import data and juxtapose it against your company data, so you ascertain what can be beneficial to your company.

 Tip: Use the right metrics to inform your content and SEO strategy, and decrease the importance you put on vanity metrics.
 In addition, leverage Google Search Console or Bing Webmaster Tools to get a better understanding of what people are actually searching for.